storageos/storageos.github.io/_docs/concepts/production.md

 StorageOS uses a key-value store to store cluster configuration.
 For ease of use, etcd is embedded into the container image.

-If you run Kubernetes using an external etcd cluster for high availability, you may choose to use the same etcd cluster for StorageOS, which may be more stable than using the internal embedded etcd.
+If you are already familiar with running etcd clusters, you may prefer to run etcd yourself.
+Doing so will give you greater flexibility in how and where it is deployed, allow custom tuning, and may be easier to integrate into operational tools and processes.

 ## Deploying compute-only nodes